square/protob/README.md

 ### Why the weirdo getters and setters?

-In protocol buffers there are two ways to identify a field
+In protocol buffers there are two ways to identify a field:

 1. field id
 2. field name + field package

 Unless you're using extensions, field name is sufficient, but as soon as you use extensions, you need to specify the package and field name.
 It's very possible that multiple extensions that are applied to a message have the same name and if you only use the name these will collide.
 A protocol buffer library should always use field ids internally to prevent collisions.

-For this reason, when you're getting your message asJSON, you can specify some options:
+For this reason, when you're getting your message `asJSON`, you can specify some options:

     myMessage.asJSON({
       extensions: ['some.extension'], // this will only use extensions from the 'some.extension' package and ignore all other extensions.
 If not set, all set fields are used and can result in collisions.